hansgill/express-coffee-sequelize-boilerplate/README.md

   This will load properties from config.json followed by production-conf.json. *Any properties with similar names in {environment}-config.json will take precedence over config.json*

+## Enable Basic Auth

+Go to {env}-conf.json file and set the following flag

+    "enableBasicAuth" : true

+By enabling basic auth, the server sets up the route below.
+The post expect username / password as basic authentication headers.

+    POST /auth/login

+Response can be whatever you want it to be.
+If you are looking to build RESTfull API, I suggest you lookup the user and send back the token associated with the user.
+Also make sure you enable the protection of API's (next section).

+## Enable Protection of API's

+Go to {env}-conf.json file and set the following flag

+    "protectAPI" : true

+Once enabled, all the /api/* routes expect to get the header below in the request.
+Token can be the value you sent the user during successful POST to /auth/login

+    Authentication : Bearer <token>

+## Force DB table recreation by Sequelize

+Go to {env}-conf.json file and set the following flag

+    "forceTableCreation" : true

 ## License